planraum/planraum.github.io/README.md

 ## Adding new content

-Adding new content requires to add a new feature branch and create a pull request.
-This pull request has to be accepted by a Planraum colleague.
-Don't worry, it's not that complicated!
+* Create a feature branch (master branch is protected)
+* Make your changes
+* push & create a pull request

+Code:

 ```sh
 # Assuming you're in branch master